khyaati/todo__list/README.md

 # Todo list
-An interactive web application for keeping track of the tasks to be done....(under developement)
+An interactive web application for keeping track of the tasks to be done....(under development)